Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-\Figref{fig10} shows the (real part) of the perturbation stream function for the fastest growing mode in \figref{fig9a}.
-A clear bend in the streamfunction contours is visible at $z=z_c$ (fig. $13$a in \cite{young2014generation} notes the same behaviour) indicating the phase-change in the perturbation streamfunction, characteristic of the critical layer.
+Figure \ref{fig9} shows the (real part) of the perturbation stream function for the fastest growing mode in figure \ref{fig8a}.
+A clear bend in the streamfunction contours is visible at $z=z_c$ (figure $13$a in \cite{young2014generation} notes the same behaviour) indicating the phase-change in the perturbation streamfunction, characteristic of the critical layer.
 This in turn generates the phase change in perturbation pressure across $z/z_c=1$, causing the perturbation pressure (see eqn. \ref{eq2.7} relating the streamfunction $\Psi(z)$ to perturbation pressure) to have a component in phase with $\dfrac{\partial\eta}{\partial x}$.
-As lucidly explained in \cite{miles1959generation3}, at air-water density ratio the pressure component in-phase with $\dfrac{\partial\eta}{\partial x}$ is more efficient than the one in phase with $-\eta$ in generating instability; this leads to a much lower threshold of instability for the \textit{critical wind speed} when gravity and capillarity are both accounted for in the exponential model as compared to the corresponding discontinuous KH model (fig. $1$ in \cite{kadam2023wind}).
+As lucidly explained in \cite{miles1959generation3}, at air-water density ratio the pressure component in-phase with $\dfrac{\partial\eta}{\partial x}$ is more efficient than the one in phase with $-\eta$ in generating instability; this leads to a much lower threshold of instability for the \textit{critical wind speed} when gravity and capillarity are both accounted for in the exponential model as compared to the corresponding discontinuous KH model (figure $1$ in \cite{kadam2023wind}).